Akhil-Desai/Investure/README.md

 <h3 align="center">Investure 2025 Software Engineering Intern Take Home</h3>

   <p align="center">
-    This project ingest an excel sheet with data related to the S&P 500 daily returns according to a certain reference date and outputs a chart of the cumulative returns up to each date
+    This project ingests an excel sheet with data related to the S&P 500 daily returns according to a certain reference date and outputs a chart of the cumulative returns up to each date
     <br />
     <br />
     <a href="https://github.com/Akhil-Desai/Investure">View Demo</a>